dfinity/proxy-canister/README.md

 - Restricted to canister-only calls
 - Require cycles payments for execution

 Please review the [Candid interface](proxy/proxy.did) for details.

+## LICENSE

+Apache License Version 2.0

+## Contribution

+This project does not accept external contributions.
+Pull requests from individuals outside the organization will be automatically closed.

+### Why we do not accept contributions

+This project is intended to be a minimal and stable implementation of a proxy.
+It's designed to be maintained and used as-is, with no plans for major new features or significant changes.
+We appreciate your interest, but to maintain its simplicity and stability, we've chosen to keep development in-house.

 ## Try with the `canister_info` method of the management canister

 The `canister_info` method of the management canister is restricted to canister-only calls.

 ## Prerequisites